 8 min read

-To avoid any loss, automation needs to better serve the insurance customer and not become a barrier to communication with the insurance provider or broker.
-Done well, automation can be utilised to channel customers to the right place.
-Done badly, as can happen with Interactive Voice Response (IVR), customers can wait 20 or more minutes to then be connected with someone who’s not the expert they need to speak with, and so they end up being transferred to another person.
-Being pushed from pillar to post and having to wait on the phone for too long creates a bad experience.
+To avoid loss, automation needs to service the customers better and not become a barrier to communication with the financial services provider.
+Done well, automation can channel customers to the right place.
+Done badly, as can happen with Interactive Voice Response (IVR), customers can wait 20 or more minutes to be connected with someone who is not the expert they need to speak with, so they end up being transferred to another person.
+Being pushed from pillar to post and waiting on the phone for too long creates a bad experience.

-Renaud Million - CEO and Founder of Spixii - says they will use other channels if their experience through one particular channel, such as IVR or even a chatbot is not good.
+Renaud Million - CEO and Founder of Spixii - says they will use other channels if their experience through one particular channel, such as IVR or even a web chat is not good.
 At worst, they will jump ship to buy a competitor’s insurance products.
-To ensure this doesn’t happen, and to keep each customer happy, expectations have to be set appropriately.
+Expectations have to be set appropriately to ensure this doesn’t happen and keep each customer happy.

 At the end of the conversation, to ensure customer satisfaction is maintained and to allow for continuous improvements, the conversation should end with the question: “How likely are you to recommend us to others?”
 By setting expectations, and by connecting, even the approach behind IVR can be empowered to do what the end user wants to do.